 As a manufacturer, your products are your foundations.

 That's why it’s worth the money.
-If your employers, audience understand what you do, you're converting leads into customers at an acceptable rate, your strategy is working.
+If your audience understand what you do, you convert leads into customers at an acceptable rate.
+That your strategy is working.

 If you would like to learn more about how you can back up your product marketing with solutions like configurator and CRM integration, don't hesitate to reach out to us.